PrestaShop/PrestaShop/tests/puppeteer/README.md

-# PrestaShop Functional Tests with puppeteer
+# PrestaShop Tests with Puppeteer

 ## LinkChecker
-This script will prevent the 400 and 500 http error code, by crawling your back office and front office
+This script will detect not found and erroneous pages, by crawling your back office and front office

 ### How to install your environment